cklxx/mini-sglang/README.md

 The script uninstalls any existing wheel, installs build deps, and rebuilds `sgl_kernel` from source for the detected arch.
 Ensure CUDA/nvcc are available.
-The repository vendors upstream source at `third_party/sgl-kernel` so builds can run without extra downloads; override with `SGL_KERNEL_SRC=/path/to/sgl-kernel` to use a different checkout.
+The repository vendors upstream source at `third_party/sgl-kernel` so builds can run without extra downloads; override with `SGL_KERNEL_SRC=third_party/sgl-kernel` (paths are repo-relative) to use a different checkout.
 If the backend still falls back to HF/torch, the logs now include the exact reason (import error or missing CUDA) to debug remote environments.

 MPS MLX backend (optional):
 - Install `mlx` + `mlx-lm` (`pip install mlx mlx-lm` on Apple Silicon).